 Auntie Mame, 1958, Warner Bros.
 Starring Rosalind Russell, Patric Knowles, Forrest Tucker.
 Directed by Morton DaCosta.
 Technicolor, 143 minutes.

 Mame Dennis (Rosalind Russell) is a flamboyant, worldly woman living a full life in 1929 Manhattan.
 She suddenly finds herself guardian of her nephew, Patrick (Jan Handzlik), the son of Mame’s conservative, disapproving brother, who dies suddenly after appointing Patrick to her care in his will.
-Mame embraces the boy with both her arms and her heart, and the adventure begins.
+Mame embraces the boy with both arms and her heart, and the adventure begins.

-Despite strict directions regarding Patrick’s education, Mame enrolls him in a progresive school in which the students attend class sans clothing and enact such scenarios as fish mating.
+Despite strict directions regarding Patrick’s education, Mame enrolls him in a progressive school in which the students attend class sans clothing and enact such scenarios as fish mating.
 This is met with strong disapproval by the man in charge of Patrick’s finances, who insists the boy attend a traditional boarding school to avoid Mame’s influence.

 A heartbroken Mame soon encounters other difficulties.
 The stock market has crashed and her fortune has disappeared.
 She goes back to work at a department store, and there meets Beauregard Jackson Pickett Burnside (Forrest Tucker).
 Beau’s fortune is in oil and hasn’t been affected by the Depression, and Mame’s interest in him is genuine.
 Soon the two are married.